The board of directors of the Company appoints the four committees of the board described below, and it may appoint other committees as needed.

 The Safety & Environment Committee is responsible for monitoring the Company’s employee and contractor safety policies and performance and the Company’s environmental performance and environmental systems.
 The Safety & Environment Committee reviews the results of all internal and external environmental audits of the Company’s operations to ensure compliance with environmental laws and standards.

-The Compensation Committee reviews matters relating to the compensation of the Company’s directors and executive officers and makes recommendations to the full board.
-The Compensation Committee may grant share purchase options to officers and employees of the Company under the Company’s existing plan.
-The adequacy and form of remuneration of the directors is reviewed annually by the Compensation Committee to ensure that it reflects the responsibilities and risks involved in being a director, including service as a Committee member.
+The Human Resources and Compensation Committee reviews matters relating to the compensation of the Company’s directors and executive officers and the Company's pension plans, and makes recommendations to the full board.
+The Human Resources and Compensation Committee may grant share purchase options to officers and employees of the Company under the Company’s existing plan.
+The adequacy and form of remuneration of the directors is reviewed annually by the Human Resources and Compensation Committee to ensure that it reflects the responsibilities and risks involved in being a director, including service as a Committee member.
 Compensation of directors may take the form of cash, Common shares or Deferred Share Units under plans that have been approved by the board.

 Governance & Nominating Committee